What is Pelvic Health?

 The pelvic floor can be weakened by pregnancy, childbirth, prostate cancer treatment, obesity and the straining of chronic constipation.

-Complaints may include:
+Concerns may include: